Glasgow-College-UESTC/ip-lectures/2025/lecture 9 - Strings and Structures.md

 ---

-# So What is a Structure 🍱?
+# So What is a Structure (结构体) 🍱?

-- A user-defined data type with group of variables of different types
+- A user-defined data type composed of variables of (potentially) different types
-- Better data organisation
+- Enables better data organization
-- Allocate storage all at once
+- Allocate storage all at one time

 ```C
 struct StructureName {